golang-queue/queue/README.md

 ### Basic Usage of Pool (using a message queue)

 Define a new message struct and implement the `Bytes()` function to encode the message.
-Use the `WithFn` function to handle the message from the queue.
+Use the `WithFn` function to handle messages from the queue.

 ```go
 package main